sss294/Developing-and-Designing-Interactive-Devices/FinalProject.md

 7. Group work distribution questionnaire

-Patrick Mazza: Coding, structure of motor movement
+Patrick Mazza: Coding, structure of motor movement Sara Shin: Ideation, design, building of hardware and prototyping
 ## Change of Design

 We didn't change our design, however, chose not to make the larger model be motorized.